grosser/autolang/Readme.md

  - Car|Engine -> Motor
  - hello %{name} -> hallo %{name}

 TODO
 ====
- - Make the Autolang class usable on its own (no ENV dependencies)
  - Do not convert "& to "and", use something 'smarter'.

 Authors